 - 90-second warm-up

 - 2-minute rest

 It's not a bad idea to occasionally check your continuous jumping limit: if you can manage six minutes non-stop — approximately the equivalent of a one-mile run — you are doing very well (professional athletes can go 24 minutes straight without missing a beat).
 Add in some push-ups and sit-ups and you'll be one of the fittest travellers on the road, with almost no impact on your ability to travel lightly.

 Think even a jump rope is excess baggage?
-If you're looking for a "no device, minimal space" exercise regimen, consider the four-minute workout based on the Tabata Protocol (a scientifically sound form of high-intensity interval training); a free app will even talk (and time) you through it.
+If you're looking for a "no device, minimal space" exercise regimen, consider this challenging four-minute workout based on the Tabata Protocol, a scientifically sound form of high-intensity interval training (HIIT).
 Alternatively, Fitness Magazine has developed an equipment-free total body workout that will keep you lively and limber.

 Want something less strenuous?
 Consider this set of easy, equipment-free exercises from Swissôtel.

 Looking to simplify still more?
 Try a superb aerobic manœuvre called the "burpee" (aka the "prison exercise", commonly taught to convicts as an effective exercise with limited space and no equipment).
 Several descriptions can be found on the Web, though many are incorrect (Wikipedia has it right, and also suggests possible sources of the name).
-The most accurate video that I've uncovered is seen below.
+Here's a decent introductory video.